Roman Shirokov

 Roman Nikolayevich Shirokov (Роман Николаевич Широ́ков [rɐˈman nʲɪkɐˈlajɪvʲɪtɕ ʂɨˈrokəf]; born 6 July 1981) is a Russian international football official and a former player.
+He is the general director of Leon Saturn Ramenskoye.

-As a player, he was described as "a deep-lying midfielder with an aptitude for getting forward to score goals".
+As a player, he played as a midfielder.

 Club career

 Early career

-Before signing for Zenit, Shirokov played for FC Khimki, Rubin Kazan, Saturn Moscow Oblast, FC Vidnoye, FC Istra, Torpedo-ZIL Moscow and CSKA Moscow's farm club.
+Before signing for Zenit Saint Petersburg, Shirokov played for FC Khimki, Rubin Kazan, Saturn Moscow Oblast, FC Vidnoye, FC Istra, Torpedo-ZIL Moscow and CSKA Moscow's farm club.

-Zenit
+Zenit Saint Petersburg

-Shirokov started his first season for Zenit as central back, as then-head coach Dick Advocaat was forced to fill the gaps left in the centre of defence after the departure of Martin Škrtel to Liverpool and severe injury to Nicolas Lombaerts.
+Shirokov started his first season for Zenit Saint Petersburg as a centre-back, as then-head coach Dick Advocaat was forced to fill the gaps left in the centre of defence after the departure of Martin Škrtel to Liverpool and severe injury to Nicolas Lombaerts.

 Spartak Moscow

-On 18 July 2014 it was announced that Shirokov signed a contract with Spartak Moscow as a free agent.
-After a long recovery from an injury he made his debut for Spartak on 26 October 2014 in a game against FC Lokomotiv Moscow, scoring a late equalizer in a 1–1 game.
+On 18 July 2014, it was announced that Shirokov had signed a contract with Spartak Moscow as a free agent.
+After a long recovery from an injury he made his debut for Spartak on 26 October 2014 in a game against Lokomotiv Moscow, scoring a late equalizer in a 1–1 game.
 On 13 January 2015, he was loaned back to FC Krasnodar.

 Shirokov was benched during the 2015–16 season, in order to not pay him the amount due to him by contract if he plays a certain number of minutes.
 The President of the RFU, Vitaly Mutko, commented: "He's one of the best footballers in our country.
 I don't understand why he's not playing.
 If it's due to the contract clause that's just dishonest."
 On 23 January 2016, his Spartak contract was dissolved by mutual consent.

 CSKA Moscow

-On 9 February 2016, he returned to his first club, PFC CSKA Moscow, signing a contract until the end of the 2015–16 season with an extension option.
+On 9 February 2016, he returned to his first club, CSKA Moscow, signing a contract until the end of the 2015–16 season with an extension option.
 His contract was not extended at the end of the season.